 - Add the tomatoes and cinnamon stick, and simmer for 30 mins to intensify the flavours.

-- Prepare your chicken or veg.
-Add to the pan and simmer for a further 20 minutes for chicken, and 30 minutes for cauliflower and potatoes.
+- Add the chicken or veg to the curry pan and simmer for a further 30 minutes to finish cooking.

 - Add the reserved coriander before serving with rice and yogurt.
 Yum!